mitriygor/serverless-rtp-stream-and-sorted-map/README.md

 ## Receiver

-In order to avoid accumulation of all packages in the memory, only small size buffer of packages are preserved in the RTPList.
+In order to avoid accumulation of all packages in the memory, only small size buffer of packages are preserved in the RtpMapModel.
 Due to the transmitter provides packets out-of-order, the buffer is supposed to be a big enough to assure proper order.

 Based on running the transmitter, there was found out dispersion of packets is about five, e.g.: